Cory Booker eyes 2020 while crisscrossing the country for the midterms

 Green specifically praised Booker's jobs guarantee proposal, saying that "voters will notice if he embraces more big ideas like that and shows an increased willingness to directly challenge corporate power."

-Progressives were incensed last January when he voted against an amendment to a GOP budget resolution that would have allowed Americans to buy cheaper prescription drugs from Canada.
+Progressives were incensed last January when he voted against an amendment to a non-binding GOP budget resolution calling for Americans to be allowed to buy cheaper prescription drugs from Canada.

 A month later he joined Sanders and Pennsylvania Democratic Sen. Bob Casey in introducing a bill that would accomplish the same goal of allowing Canadian drug imports and lowering costs.
+That bill addressed what Booker said was his problem with the resolution: the safety of the imported drugs.

 But Booker was clearly stung by backlash from the left over his initial vote.